WalterMaroney/Cosmos.Cms/Documentation/Origin.md

 That winter work began on a new system that would perform as well as a static website yet offered the benefits of a CMS.
 What was needed was a _dynamic_ content management system that achieved the following objectives:

-* Performed as well as a static website in terms of speed, load and reliability.
+* Performed as well as a static website.
 * Simplisitc in nature, allowing a non-techical person with little or no training update content.
-* Very light weight, required little or no extra configuration to serve hundreds of thousands or millions of users.
+* Did not require teams of developers and DevOps engineers to staff to maintain content.

+From the outset it was decided to build something that was a cross between a static website and a CMS.
+In other words, design something that was a little of both--build a hybrid.

+### Hybrid Design